dyno-might/dyno-might.github.io/_posts/2023-07-17-aspartame-brouhaha.md

 Or, say again we work together.
 One day, I ask you, "Can you stop playing country music?
 It harms my parakeet's sleep quality at home."
 I show you lots of graphs of correlations between your behaviors and the health of my beloved Fluffers.

 No matter my p-values, you won't believe me, because it's just not *possible* for your country music to affect my bird at home.
-All my numbers show is that if a weirdo keeps looking at weird stuff long enough they'll eventually find whatever weird stuff they want to find.
+All my numbers show is that if a weirdo keeps looking at weird data long enough they'll eventually find whatever weird things they want to find.

 I think these are the two ways people look at aspartame.
 One view is that there is *no known mechanism* for aspartame to cause harm.
 From this view, individual studies suggesting harms get serious consideration and the precautionary principle seems strong—since aspartame is unlikely to be *beneficial* for your health, it's sensible to avoid it.